IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/redstone_integrator.md

 ## Events

 ### redstone_integrator
-Fires when redstone power around the redstone integrator changes.
+Fires when redstone power around the redstone integrator changes, and when the peripheral just placed.
 **Values:**
 1. `devices: table` A map which contains the updated redstone integrators' name as the key, and a list of updated sides as the value.